The WW Teaching Fellowships

 A: Absolutely.
 We welcome your continued interest.

 A: Fellows have a very demanding coursework and clinical (in school) schedule.
-It should be clear that the Fellowship program will essentially be the equivalent of a full-time job.
+It should be clear that the Fellowship program is the equivalent of a full-time job.
+It is unlikely that a Fellow can remain in good academic standing while also attempting part-time and/or full-time work.

 Q: What type of master’s degree will I receive?

-A: Woodrow Wilson Teaching Fellows will receive a master’s degree following successful completion of the partner institution’s master’s degree program.
+A: WW Teaching Fellows will receive a master’s degree in education following successful completion of the partner institution’s master’s degree program.
 While the partner institutions offer degrees with slightly different titles, in all cases Fellows will receive a master’s degree and complete all the preparatory requirements necessary in order to take exams for teaching licensure.

 Q: Am I able to choose where I will study for my master’s degree?

-A: In the application, candidates are asked to indicate, in ranked order, their top preferences among the participating universities.
-Every effort will be made to match a candidate with his or her first-choice institution.
+A: During the application process, candidates are asked to indicate, in ranked order, their top preferences among the participating universities.
+While every effort will be made to match a candidate with his or her first-choice institution, we cannot guarantee all candidates will attend their first-choice school due to varying cohort sizes at each institution.

 Q: When will coursework begin?

-A: All of the participating universities will begin coursework in late May or June 2018.
+A: Participating universities will begin coursework in May and July 2021.
 For further information, please refer to the individual Web pages for each of the partner universities.

 Q: Will I get teaching experience?